 FTB FORM 3514.
-Most of the official FTB form is completed for you based on all preceding entries and the Child EITC Worksheets.
+Most of Parts I through VI of the official FTB form is completed for you based on all preceding entries and the Child EITC Worksheets.
 However, if the return has any business income or loss, you must provide additional information about your business at line 18 in Part IV of the form.
-In addition, if a paid preparer, you must also complete FTB Form 3596, which is accessible from the bottom of the first and last screens of Form 3514.
+In addition, if a paid preparer, you must also complete FTB Form 3596, which is accessible from the bottom of the first sixth screens of Form 3514.
+Parts VII through X relate to the additional Young Child and Foster Youth Tax Credits, for which you may qualify if you has an Earned Income Tax Credit in Part V.

-- PART I, QUALIFYING INFORMATION.
+PART I, QUALIFYING INFORMATION.
 The FTB requires minimal information about your federal EIC.
-All entries in this part of the form come from screen 1 of this form (INFO FROM FEDERAL RETURM). - 1a Has IRS previously disallowed your federal EIC? (auto-calc) Taken from your answer on screen 1 of this form, your answer has no effect on the claimed credit. - 1b Has FTB previously disallowed your California EITC? (auto-calc) Taken from your answer on screen 1 of this form, your answer has no effect on the claimed credit. - 2 Federal AGI. (auto-calc) Taken from the amount on screen 1 of this form, which came from line 23, column A, of California Schedule CA, Part I, Section C. This amount is used for line 3 of the California Earned Income Tax Credit Worksheet, detailed later.
+All entries in this part of the form come from screen 1 of this form (INFO FROM FEDERAL RETURN).

-3 Federal EIC. (auto-calc) Taken from your entry on screen 1 of this form.
+- Ia Has IRS previously disallowed your federal EIC? (auto-calc) Taken from your answer on screen 1 of this form, your answer has no effect on the claimed credit. - Ib Has FTB previously disallowed your California EITC? (auto-calc) Taken from your answer on screen 1 of this form, your answer has no effect on the claimed credit. - 2 Federal AGI. (auto-calc) Taken from the amount on screen 1 of this form, which came from line 23, column A, of California Schedule CA, Part I, Section C. This amount is used for line 3 of the California Earned Income Tax Credit Worksheet, detailed later. - 3 Federal EIC. (auto-calc) Taken from your entry on screen 1 of this form.
 This information is required by the FTB but has no effect on the claimed California credit.

 PART II, INVESTMENT INCOME INFORMATION.
-This part consists of only one line.